unicolet/stuff-I-m-proud-of/sproutcore/agenda/README.md

 on a grid like an agenda.
 Activities are grouped by room and by worker assigned to that room.

-Only tested on WebKit-based browsers.
+Only tested on WebKit-based browsers and Sproutcore 1.4.5.

 ## Installing